IbrahimFakhir/Little-Lemon-Restaurant/README.md

 ## Quick Start
 - Start Spring Application (Server)
 - Use "npm install" to install dependencies (Client)
-- Use "npm run" to run the App (Client)
+- Use "npm start" to run the App (Client)

 ## Tech Stack